Bhargav252000/Memory-Card-Game/README.md

 * Click on a card
 * Keep revealing cards and working your memory to remember each unveiled card.
 * Match cards properly with less moves and in faster time
+* To Play this Game : Clone this Repository and Run with Live Server.

 ## How I built the Memory Game
 I manipulated the DOM with Vanilla JS, altered part of the HTML and also styled the game